How to Install Homebrew on Fedora 44

 Some developer tools move faster than Fedora’s repositories, and Homebrew gives Linux a separate package manager for command-line tools, language runtimes, and utilities in that gap.
 That makes it useful to install Homebrew on Fedora without any Mac background, because brew keeps its own formulas under /home/linuxbrew/.linuxbrew instead of mixing them into DNF.

 Fedora does not ship Homebrew as a dnf install brew package.
 Homebrew on Linux used to be called Linuxbrew.
-On Fedora Workstation or Server, the supported install uses sudo once to create that shared prefix before the rest of your brew commands run as your normal user.
+On Fedora Workstation or Server, the supported install uses sudo once to create the default Linux prefix before the rest of your brew commands run as your normal user.
+No-sudo setups need a separate decision because the supported Linux install expects that prefix.

 Install Homebrew on Fedora